Accessibility

 20 October 2022

-Myth #1: The flu shot can cause the flu.
+Myth #1: The flu shot can cause the flu

 It’s a popular myth that getting the flu vaccine will actually give you the flu, but this is not the case.
-Some people who receive the vaccine experience soreness in their arm and others get low-grade fevers or aches.
+Some people who receive the vaccine experience soreness in their arm, and others get low-grade fevers or aches.
 These minor side effects do not last long and are not the same thing as the flu, which is significantly more debilitating.
-In addition, it takes about two weeks for the vaccine to take effect.
+In addition, it takes about two weeks for the vaccine to take full effect.
 Therefore, some people can get the flu during that time.

-Myth #2: Employees who got the flu shot last year don’t need it again.
+Myth #2: Employees who got the flu shot last year don’t need it again

 For best results, employees need a flu vaccine every year to protect themselves during the flu season.
 Even when the viruses don’t change from season to season, protection from the vaccine weakens over time.
 The flu season begins in October and lasts through May.
 It’s a significant reason for absenteeism in the American workplace and accounts for millions of missed workdays each year.
 So right now is the ideal time to prepare for an on-site flu clinic to better protect your employees and your business.
 Flu shots should be an annual practice for all businesses.

-Myth #3: Only kids and the elderly are at high risk for the flu.
+Myth #3: Only kids and the elderly are at high risk for the flu

 Think again!
 It is true that individuals over the age of 65, infants and young children are at greatest risk of flu complications and often experience more serious complications from the flu.
 However, it’s also true that pregnant women and people with heart disease, asthma, diabetes and other medical conditions are at an increased risk.
 See the CDC’s comprehensive list of those at high risk for flu complications.

 People outside of these identified segments should also be vaccinated.
 This is especially applicable in offices and work sites with close, indoor working quarters where germs can spread quickly.
-The flu vaccine is recommended for the general population because it’s an effective way to prevent yourself, and others around you, from getting sick this season.
+The flu vaccine is recommended for the general population because it’s an effective way to prevent yourself and others around you from getting sick this season.

 Contact Us Stay in the loop Explore resources